 - Contacts in other locations or business divisions

-Measurement Controls Behavior
+Measurement Controls Sales Behavior

-Remember, what you measure will steer people’s behavior.
+Remember, what you measure will steer salespeople’s behavior.
 If a salesperson knows they’re being measured on upsell revenue, they’ll focus on that.
 If they know they’re being measured on referral appointments, they’ll focus there instead.

 If you focus on more than 5 KPIs your salespeople won’t know where to focus their efforts.
 So, pick your KPIs very carefully and evaluate them on a quarterly or biannual basis to make sure you’re getting the results you’re looking for.